ME-DataStudio/RaspberryDockerSwarm/README.md

 Do the same in `nano /etc/hosts`.
 Only change the name here not the local ip-address.
 Must be the same name as in `/etc/hostname`.

 Put Sd-card in your raspberry and power on your Pi.

+### To Do
+- boot to USB
+- static ip-address
+- install Docker
+- setup docker swarm
+- setup datastax